 There must be a sufficient data rate available for the connection between web server and HTML client.
-With a data rate that is too low, messages are primarily displayed on the HTML web client.
+With a data rate that is too low, corresponding messages are displayed on the HTML web client.
 A data rate that is too low can lead to a session not taking place or having to be canceled.
-The session is ended by both the client and the server.